Picture a day with zero backlog in your legal department.

 #5 Don’t get carried away by the benefits

-While legal technology offers numerous benefits, it's important to approach its adoption with a balanced perspective.
+While legal technology offers numerous benefits, it's important to approach its adoption with a balanced perspective on legal innovation and ethical considerations.
 Carefully consider the potential drawbacks and limitations of specific technologies before implementing them.

 This includes evaluating the potential impact on workflow, data security, costs, and its overall alignment with the team’s productivity goals.